 What is the company culture?
-Whether it’s on the farm or in an agribusiness, if the company culture isn’t a fit, you may struggle to stay at the job you just uprooted your life for.
+Whether on the farm or in an agribusiness, if the company culture isn’t a fit, you may struggle to stay at the job you just uprooted your life for.
 Ask these questions to understand the company culture.

 How do you expect this role to make an impact?
 You want to ensure you understand the position and the expectations.
 You’re going to make a big move for this job, so you want to fully understand what is expected of you.
 Understand what the onboarding period will look like and when the hiring manager expects you’ll start making an impact.
 If the expectations seem impossible, it might not be a good fit.

 Will you provide moving and housing assistance?
 If so, in what way?
 Make sure you understand the relocation package.
 Will they pay for a moving company, temporary housing, or transportation?
 Will they assist with storage costs if needed?
 Will they provide packing and unpacking services?
 Can they assist with lease-breaking penalties or assist with selling your home quickly?

 Will you pay for a visit to the city?
 You’ll be uprooting your life to make a move, so it’s a good idea to ask if they will pay for some extra time for you and your family to explore the city or town you plan to move to.
 Some companies will ensure you have time before and after your in-person interviews to explore as well.
 Keep a mental checklist of what you look for in a community.
 Will your spouse be able to find a job?
 Do they have good schools for your kids?
 What would your commute look like?

 Is it the Right Job to Relocate for?